September 7th, 2019 Last Updated on: November 9th, 2021

 Native Language is Becoming Extinct

-Native American languages is gradually going obsolete.
+Native American languages are gradually becoming obsolete.
 Only 175 out of the more than 300 native languages remain today according to the Indigenous Language Institute.
 It is also predicted that without any measure set up to salvage the remaining languages about 20 will be left by 2050.
 Many educators that want to teach Native American children the Native languages face an obstacle of poor funding and resources.
 Not only that, but COVID-19 has put Native languages in jeopardy.

 Limited Financial Institutions in the Native Communities

 There is a dearth in the Native American communities.
 In many communities, the land is held by the government in trust, which makes it difficult for the Natives to leverage them in the collection of loans that they will use to set up businesses.
 According to the Bureau of Indian Affairs, about 56.2 million acres of land are held in trust by the federal government.
 This, in turn, has resulted in the stunted economic growth of the area and one of the most stubborn Native American issues.

 Some of the Native American reservations such as the Ute tribe contain natural resources such as timber, oil, and gas.
 American Indian territories in the West house gold and have had previous clashes with gold miners.
 These areas have been exploited for its natural resources for economic reasons and have threatened the area with climate change.
 Efforts have been made by the communities to safeguard natural resources and protect the environment.

 There will always be struggles and hardships––for any ethnicity and culture; however, it seems that Native American issues are uniquely challenging and stubbron.
 It is obvious though, that Native individuals and communities are strong and resilient, and that they continue to lead, fight, and heal no matter what comes their way.
 Despite the negatives, there will be good things that come in 2022.

 Bonus Entry – Native American Heritage Month Giveaway

 Bonus Code – 53431

 Home » Blog »